alevenstein/emailUniquifier/README.md

 It will then, per requirements, provide an integer with the unique number of emails using "gmail rules."

 I used a simple comparator approach, rather than anything involving a complex loop or messing with a HashMap.
+Core business logic can be found in grails-app/controllers/emailuniquifier/HomeController.groovy

 As a bonus, in the offhand chance you're offering extra credit, I also added a couple of unit tests (see the src/test/groovy directory).
 To run them, type "grails test-app" from the project root directory.